Provence Cooking Vacation: Chef Berard Talks about 13 Christmas Desserts

 The thirteen desserts are extremely simple and are mainly home-grown and prepared.
 The “Association Fouque,” “Escolo Felibranco Li Venturié,” “Pâtissiers de la Coupo Santo,” and “Union des Fabricants des Calissons d’Aix” jointly decided to draw up an official “13 desserts” list in response to public demand.

 This list is intended to act as a general reference and is not in any way the “property” of its initiators.
 It should therefore be considered as a “user’s guide” to help avoid future errors and misleading advice.”

-Here is the list of the thirteen desserts, or treize desserts aixois, which you can learn more about in a Provence cooking class with Chef Berard:
+Here is the list of the thirteen desserts, or treize desserts aixois, which you can learn more about in a Provence cooking vacation with Chef Berard.